tessercat/pbx-docs/client/notes.md

 so the Client sends `echo` messages periodically to keep the connection alive.

+Some browsers fail to send echo messages when the client runs in a background tab, so the client halts when it fails to ping the endpoint before the browser times out the connection.

 The Client
 manages WebSocket connection state by reconnecting immediately on WebSocket disconnection,